-1.2 INL Natural Resource Management Objectives
+1.3 Natural Resource Aspects

-Under DOE Policy 430.1 (Facility and Land Use Panning, July 1996), "it is Department of Energy policy to manage all of its land and facilities as valuable national resources.
+Under DOE Policy 430.1 (Facility and Land Use Planning, July 1996), "it is Department of Energy policy to manage all of its land and facilities as valuable national resources.
 Stewardship is based on the principles of ecosystem management and sustainable development.
 DOE integrates mission, economic, ecologic, social, and cultural factors in a comprehensive plan for each site that will guide land and facility use decisions.
 Each comprehensive plan for each site will consider the site's larger regional context and be developed with stakeholder participation.
 This policy will result in land and facility uses which support the Department's critical missions, stimulate the economy, and protect the environment."

 Further, DOE along with thirteen other Federal agencies signed a Memorandum of Understanding (MOU) to Foster the Ecosystem Approach (December 15, 1995).
 As stated in the MOU, "An ecosystem is an interconnected community of living things, including humans, and the physical environment within which they interact.
 The ecosystem approach is a method for sustaining or restoring ecological systems and their functions and values.
 It is goal driven, and it is based on a collaboratively developed vision of desired future conditions that integrates ecological, economic, and social factors.
 It is applied within a geographic framework defined primarily by ecological boundaries.
-The goal of the ecosystem approach is to restore and sustain the health, productivity, and biological diversity of ecosystems and the overall quality of life through a natural resource management approach that is fully integrated with social and economic goals.
-These goals and approaches are reflected in the Natural Resource Objectives established for this Environmental Assessment."
+The goal of the ecosystem approach is to restore and sustain the health, productivity, and biological diversity of ecosystems and the overall quality of life through a natural resource management approach that is fully integrated with social and economic goals."